cyrusjc/Miniature-Wind-Turbine/README.md

 fig.1 Windmill in question

 For the PCB, Altium designer was used, and ordered off of an online PCB manufacturer in china.
+Voltmeter uses a voltage follower and Ammeter uses Shunt resistor with a differential amplifier.

 ![image](https://user-images.githubusercontent.com/32754336/114273364-99592100-99ce-11eb-9cb8-b77d54caa7c2.png)